The Ashes: Concussion rules Steve Smith out of Third Test

 But after waking up groggy and with a headache on the morning of day five, Smith was substituted under a new concussion replacement rule by Marnus Labuschagne.

-Cricket.com.au reports that under Cricket Australia’s concussion protocols, Smith was required to show no symptoms of concussion, gradually return to full activity, pass routine concussion assessments and face fast bowling in the nets to ensure his reaction speeds had not waned.
+Cricket.com.au reports that under Cricket Australia protocols, Smith was required to show no symptoms of concussion, gradually return to full activity, pass routine assessments and face fast bowling in the nets to ensure his reaction speeds had not waned.

 After avoiding a fractured arm and then passing the concussion tests, there was simply no stopping Steve Smith from returning to the crease! #Ashes pic.twitter.com/0WlnZX0ZJR